Signatures of alternating group actions with non-zero quotient genus: The case for

 Now suppose $t>1$, so $c_1$ has more than one cycle.
-Note that since $u\geq t$, we also have $u>1$ and so the support of each of $c_1$ and $c_2$ is at least $2n/3$.
+Note that since $u\geq t$, we also have $u>1$ and so the size of the support of each of $c_1$ and $c_2$ is at least $2n/3$.
 Thus we just need to show that $\mathfrak{F} \geq n/3$.
-Once again, all cycles of $c_2$ have length at least $5$, and by construction, each cycle has at most two forced values.
-Thus at least that $3/5$'s of the values of $c_2$ will be free giving \end{proof}
+Once again, all cycles of $c_2$ have length at least $5$, and by construction, each cycle has at most two forced points.
+Thus at least $3/5$ of the points of $c_2$ will be free, giving \end{proof}